Skip to content

 The Upwork Fee Structure

 Upwork uses a sliding fee scale based on lifetime client billings.
 New client relationships sit at the top tier.
 After a meaningful billings threshold with a single client, the rate drops.
 After much higher lifetime billings with that same client, it drops again.
 The exact thresholds change periodically, so the calculator takes the fee as a direct input.
-A freelancer planning income should use the rate that matches their actual client mix — averaging across short and long-term clients gives a realistic blended fee figure.
+A freelancer planning income can use the rate that matches their actual client mix — averaging across short and long-term clients produces a realistic blended fee figure.

 Realistic Working Weeks Per Year